wesleybeckner/general_applications_of_neural_networks/docs/S2_Feed_Forward_Neural_Networks.md

     None

-### 2.2.3 Exercise: Try Batch Normalization and Dropout
+### 🏋️ Exercise 2: Try Batch Normalization and Dropout

 Create 3 models and train for 100 epochs with early stopping: